caseybn/README-Discussion/README.md

 ## WHAT MAKES A GOOD README
 - Informative Project Title
 - Descriptive summary of the overall project
 - efficiently informative, yet consice
+- Common issue and solutions
+- Example code and explination

 ## README Contents
 1. Project Description